iharijono/eastridge_invoice/README.md

 % python main.py -v

+NOTES: Keeping running 'python main.py -v' for the rest of the tests below.

 ```
 - Run the REST API client ('curl') against the URL (use 'POST' to create a new invoice, 'GET' to retrieve it back)
 WARNING: Please give the date with the correct format YYYY-MM-DD, I do NOT make a sanity check on the back end this time, Sorry!!!